Bigheaded Ants in Knoxville TN

 Bigheaded ants get their name from their worker’s unusually large heart-shaped heads.
 Considered one of the world’s worst invasive ant species, they are difficult to control as they reproduce year-round.
 Building large nests in the sand throughout a lawn or landscape, bigheaded ants remove soil, bringing it up through crevices in driveways, patios, and pavers on the exterior of homes.
 Most species build nests next to foundations where they construct mud tubes, which can be mistaken for subterranean termites.
 Colonies can reach a tremendous size, with huge extended nests and multiple queens.

-Bigheaded Ant Habitats
+Bigheaded Ant Habitat

-Bigheaded Ant Behaviors, Threats or Dangers
+Bigheaded Ant Behaviors, Threats, or Dangers

 Bigheaded ants do not generally bite unless disturbed and if they do, their bite is not painful.
 As nuisance pests, bigheaded ants are frustrating to homeowners as they create piles of dirt and sand and forage into bathrooms, kitchens, around doors, and windows, walkways, and driveways.
 Infestations can be found near structures, ornamental plant bases, and sidewalks.
 Residents of infested commercial buildings typically complain of finding hundreds of both live and dead ants.
 Elimination is difficult, as the entire supercolony needs to be treated for complete eradication.
 If you suspect a bigheaded ant issue, it is best to contact a professional ant exterminator.

 Need help with Bigheaded Ant control?

 We'll call you!
 Leave your information below.